-•a public benefit corporation exempt from income tax under § 501(c)(3) that has assumed control over a state, county, or municipal hospital and whose employees are deemed to be public employees under state law, § 108(f)(1)(C), OR

-•an educational institution when funds are provided by an entity already named OR pursuant to the institution's program designed to encourage students to serve in occupations with unmet needs or in areas with unmet needs under the supervision of a governmental unit or organization exempt from income tax under §§ 501(a) and 501(c)(3), § 108(f)(1)(D).
+•a public benefit corporation exempt from income tax under § 501(c)(3) that has assumed control over a state, county, or municipal hospital and whose employees are deemed to be public employees under state law, § 108(f)(1)(C), OR already named OR pursuant to the institution's program designed to encourage students to serve in occupations with unmet needs or in areas with unmet needs under the supervision of a governmental unit or organization exempt from income tax under §§ 501(a) and 501(c)(3), § 108(f)(1)(D).
 The discharge may not be for services performed for any of these entities. § 108(f)(3).